lsopocko/wheel-of-fortune/README.md

 ## Future

 Well, you cannot win or lose.
-My idea for those were:
+My ideas for those were:

-1. You win when draw balanced, healthy meal.
+1. You _win_ when draw balanced, healthy meal.
-2. You loose when you stuff yourself with cake and soda.
+2. You _loose_ when you stuff yourself with cake and soda.

 If I have time to revisit this project, I will add those scenerios for sure.